What is a DSP in an Android Headunit?

 Android Headunit Tip

-Not having a DSP chip inside the android headunit would mean that a limited number of these adjustments could be made in software.
+Not having a DSP chip inside the Android headunit would mean that a limited number of these adjustments could be made in software.
 Off-loading the DSP duties to a dedicated circuit will relieve the processor of the work and provide a more featured DSP service to the amplifier circuits.

 Sounds how you want them